Guide

 8. Startup costs

-• Personal savings
+• personal savings

-• Loan from family or friends
+• a loan from family or friends

-• Government funding from SBA
+• government funding from SBA

-• Credit cards
+• using credit cards

 9. Set your prices